RahulGeorge96/Sovereignty-SQL_033/README.md

 ## Acknowledgments

-- Inspired by the experience of navigating the complex real estate market ourselves, we created Beehome.com to simplify the process of finding the perfect home in Bangalore..
+- Inspired by the experience of navigating the complex real estate market ourselves, we created Beehome.com to simplify the process of finding the perfect home in Bangalore.
-- Special thanks to the supportive community at Beehome.com, whose feedback and engagement have been instrumental in shaping our platform and enhancing the home search experience for everyone.